Baboons, raccoons & midges: First time camping at Augrabies Falls National Park

 What to Pack if you Planning to Camp

 If you a first-time camper like myself, don’t panic.
-Augrabies Falls National Park is well equipped with the following:
+Augrabies Falls National Park is will supply you with the necessary items:

 - Clean showers and toilets